Exciting Educational Adventures in Da Nang with kids

 (Google Maps) Open 7:30am – 5:00pm | 60kVND ($2.40)/person

-The Museum of Cham Sculpture in Da Nang is the largest collection of Cham sculptures in existence, and features nearly 300 works.
+The Museum of Cham Sculpture in Da Nang is the largest collection of Cham sculptures in existence, and features nearly 300 beautiful works.
+We spent nearly 3 hours wandering through the collection when we went, and really enjoyed getting a glimpse of local history!

 The Cham culture was strongly influenced by Hinduism, and the vast majority of the works on display reflect this.